 Through a combination of the questions included within the template and carefully selected additional questions, the insight you could gain from this survey could be invaluable as you develop your future programme.

-When setting up your survey, it’s important to consider how it will be delivered.
+When setting up your survey, it’s important to consider how it will be delivered in order to achieve a maximum number response.
 When a work is delivered online, the opportunity for follow up face to face interviews is not there.
 Similarly, it may be that you do not have access to the email addresses of those that have experienced the work.
 Dependent on how your work is delivered, there may be opportunities to:

 - Encourage those that are experiencing the work to complete the survey via live commentary (consider IGTV, YouTube live etc.)